xergioalex/kathelopez.com/README.md

 # kathelopez.com

-A simple personal website for Katherine Lopez
+A simple personal website for kathelopez.com